 (MSW students take 6 SCH of PhD coursework as part of their MSW degree plan.)

 Social Policy Analysis---in place of SOCW 6351: SWPS.

-Any 3 SCH Ph.D. courses for which they have met the prerequisite in lieu of a 3 SCH MSW elective.
+Any 3 SCH Ph.D. courses for which the prerequisite requirement has been met may be taken in lieu of any 3 SCH MSW electives.